kitttn/temptest/Debugging.md

 * Set any initial breakpoints if needed
 * Release the processor from reset: `continue`

-# How to debug SVC firmware using JTAG
+# SVC firmware JTAG debugging on BDB

 The SVC executes code from its internal flash, and supports debugging the firmware as it runs from flash.
 Therefore, the same GDB session is used to both flash and debug the firmware.
 Flashing the SVC firmware is described [here](Flashing-Images#load-firmware-image-to-svc-internal-flash-on-bdb).